 ⦁ Use of secure protocols and disabling weak protocols like SSLv2.

 ⦁ Mail encryption before transmission.
 The use of security keys for sensitive documents and keys has to be transmitted only between sender and receiver.

 ⦁ Having policies and procedures/guidelines to use sensitive information.

 ⦁ Use of DMARC, Sender Policy Framework, Domain Keys Identified Mail.

 ⦁ Not storing unencrypted data on RAM.

 At last, the security lies within every individual in this digital network to be on the safer side.
 One simple method, if you are not sure about the email you receive with attachment or asking you to click any link.
 Ask for an expert solution in your circle or google about it.

-.cab file agent tesla malware analysis agent tesla malware defence mechanism apt Bazarcall bazarcall loader Bazarcall malware Bazar Call Malware Bazarcall malware ioc cobalt strike iocs cobalt strike ips cyber threat intelligence dridex malware analysis dridex malware ioc Hancitor hancitor 2021 hancitor malware hancitor malware analysis hancitor malware ioc hancitor ransomware hancitor threat actor kerberoasting attack latest threat intel lnk files malware malware analysis malware analysis tool MITRE network attack Network Traffic Analysis phishing detection techniques registry siem soc socanalyst Threat analysis Threat Hunting threat intelligence Trickbot trickbot ioc trickbot ioc 2021 urlsnif Windows attack windows event logs windows utilities
+agent tesla malware analysis agent tesla malware defence mechanism apt apt news Bazarcall bazarcall loader Bazarcall malware Bazar Call Malware Bazarcall malware ioc cobalt strike iocs cobalt strike ips cyber threat intelligence dridex malware analysis dridex malware ioc Hancitor hancitor 2021 hancitor malware hancitor malware analysis hancitor malware ioc hancitor ransomware hancitor threat actor kerberoasting attack latest threat intel malware malware analysis malware analysis tool MITRE network attack Network Traffic Analysis phishing detection techniques procmon procmon malware analysis siem soc Threat analysis Threat Hunting threat hunting dns threat intel feeds threat intelligence Trickbot trickbot ioc trickbot ioc 2021 Windows attack windows event logs windows utilities